-Her name may have become synonymous with the Echo devices, but that doesn't mean you have to like it.
-Maybe your name's Alex and things are getting a bit confusing, or maybe your ex-partner's pet is called Alexa.
+Its name may have become synonymous with the Echo devices, but that doesn't mean you have to like it.
+Maybe your name's Alex and things are getting a bit confusing, or maybe your ex-partner's dog is called Alexa.
 Whatever your reasoning for wanting to change, you're in luck.
 You can act as the deed poll office and give Alexa a new name, or a new 'wake' word.

-Sadly, you don't have free reign on the choice of replacement, but if Alexa just isn't ticking your boxes, you can use "Amazon" or "Echo" as your vocal cue instead.
-To make the switch, you'll need to select the speaker you want to refresh and press on the 'Wake Word' option within the companion app.
+Sadly, you don't have free reign on the choice of replacement, but if Alexa just isn't ticking your boxes, you can use "Amazon", "Echo" or "Computer" as your vocal cue instead.
+To make the switch, open the app and go to the Devices tab.
+Select the device and then tap Wake Word.

 Man the panic stations, this is not a drill.
 Alexa records everything you ask her and keeps a record of your questions that's visible on the smartphone app.
 Seriously.
 Don't worry though, if you've been asking her some slightly embarrassing or dubious questions you don't want getting out into the wider world, you can simply delete them.

-You erase all trace of your shameful request, you'll need to open the Amazon Echo app and go Settings > History, Here, once you've selected the question you want to do away with, click the 'Delete voice recordings' button at the base.
+You erase all trace of your shameful requests, you'll need to open the Amazon Echo app and go Settings > Alexa Account > History, Here, once you've selected the question you want to do away with, click the Delete voice recordings button at the bottom.
 Phew, crisis averted.
 Until the next time you ask something embarrassing, anyway.

-Get Alexa to repeat herself
+Get Alexa to repeat itself